gitsang/gitsang.github.io/content/_index.md

 images: []
 ---

 Sangria Chant is Entented from "sang" and "chen".
 Sangria is one of the most popular drinks in Spanish cuisine.
-It spell (and pronounce) like "Sangreal", both "Sangreal" and "Chant" have sacred meaning.
+It spell (and pronounce) like "Sangreal", meaning "royal blood".
+And Chant means repeated tune, especially uesd for religious prayer.